 Developing new products and services is a speculative and risky endeavor.
 Products or services that initially show promise may fail to achieve the desired results or may not achieve acceptable levels of analytical accuracy or clinical utility.
 We may need to alter our products in development and repeat clinical studies before we identify a potentially successful product or service.
 Product development is expensive, may take years to complete and can have uncertain outcomes.
 Failure can occur at any stage of the development.
 If, after development, a product or service appears successful, we may, depending on the nature of the product or service, still need to obtain regulatory clearances, authorizations or approvals before we can market it.
 The regulatory clearance, authorization or approval pathways are likely to involve significant time, as well as additional research, development and clinical study expenditures.
-The regulatory authorizies may not clear, authorize or approve any future product or service that receives regulatory clearance, authorization or approval, we would need to commit substantial resources to commercialize, sell and market it before it could be profitable, and the product or service may never be commercially successful.
+The regulatory authorities may not clear, authorize or approve any future product or service we develop.
+Even if we develop a product or service that receives regulatory clearance, authorization or approval, we would need to commit substantial resources to commercialize, sell and market it before it could be profitable, and the product or service may never be commercially successful.
 Additionally, development of any product or service may be disrupted or made less viable by the development of competing products or services.